eijora/time-tracker/README.md

 ## What is it?

-Time-Tracker is a simple command lime tool which asks what you did the past days.
+Time-Tracker is a simple command lime tool which asks what you did the past days when you open your terminal.

 It starts 3 days ago, ignores weekends, and will only ask you what you did _today_ after 4pm.